rpellerin/rpellerin.github.io/content/running-building-my-own-training-plan.md

 ## Cons

 - The app does not let you set a goal finish time at the beginning of a plan.
-Instead it gives you an estimated time, and adjusts it as you make progress.
+Instead it gives you an estimated time (based on their estimated MAS), and adjusts it as you make progress.
 The runs at specific pace are set to the ideal pace for you according to the app, not your goal pace.
 That sucks.
+- They estimate your MAS, they don't have you do a real test to know a value.
+Not sure how, maybe they estimate based on your records that the app asks you about, and your recent runs.
 - After a run, even if the app is connected to your Garmin account, you have to manually "validate the session", i.e. match your run in Garmin with a session in your plan in the app.
 A couple of more clicks, avoidable.
 Then it asks questions, like the Kiprun app, only less.

 # Conclusion: how training plans for a marathon are built